adrianhuber17/fitness-app/ReadMe.md

 Cycling Tracker is a social media app for cyclists to track their cycling activities and share with their friends.
-Users can upload their rides as a .gpx file and instantly view the ctivity and associated activity data on the home page, along with their friends latest activities.
+Users can upload their rides as a .gpx file and instantly view the activity and associated activity data on the home page, along with their friends' latest activities.
 Users can also view their overall statistics such as total miles, total elevation gain for a single ride or their entire activity history.

-This App is currently being built using ReactJS with a back-end stach of Python, PostgreSQL and Flask as the web framework.
+This App is currently being built using ReactJS with a back-end stack of Python, PostgreSQL and Flask as the web framework.

 Immedediately after the user log-in the user's latest activity feed and user's followers activity